dynamicfi/contracts/README.md

 # Dynamic

 Dynamic is consumer-friendly lending software for users to enjoy competitive yield on savings in a non-custodial fashion.
 Become a lender or borrow against your holdings in just two clicks.
 We help traders and investors save time with market aggregation and maximize their profit by consolidating yield into a single token (DYNA).
 We support 2 networks and are focused on adoption with the goal to displace aged rails.
-Join the waitlist
+[Join the waitlist](https://www.dynamic.fi/waitlist) and stay tuned.